Optimal local laws and CLT for the circular Riesz gas: Near-optimal rigidity

 \end{lemma}

-The proof of Lemma \ref{lemma:initial estimate}, inspired from the multiscale analysis of \cite{bourgade2012bulk}, proceeds by a bootstrap on scales: if the local law (\ref{eq:decay nearest neigh}) is assumed to hold for $1\leq k\leq \hN$, then in view of Lemma \ref{lemma:comparisons log sob}, one may convexify the measure in a window of size $k$ without changing much the measure.
-Moreover, the convexified measure satisfies better concentration estimates, allowing one to prove through Lemma \ref{lemma:div free} that (\ref{eq:decay nearest neigh}) holds at a slightly smaller scale.
+The proof of Lemma \ref{lemma:initial estimate} is inspired by the multiscale analysis of \cite{bourgade2014universality}.
+We proceed by a bootstrap on scales: assuming that the local law (\ref{eq:decay nearest neigh}) holds for some $k\in\{1,\ldots,\lfloor\hN\rfloor\}$, Lemma \ref{lemma:comparisons log sob} allows us to convexify the measure within a window of size $k$ without significantly perturbing it.
+Moreover, the convexified measure satisfies better concentration estimates, allowing one to prove via Lemma \ref{lemma:div free} that (\ref{eq:decay nearest neigh}) holds at a slightly smaller scale.